 The crime analysis process includes the following steps concerning crime patterns and trends:

-collect - gather raw data
+- collect - gather raw data

-collate - sort raw data
+- collate - sort raw data

-analyze - identify crime patterns and series
+- analyze - identify crime patterns and series

-disseminate - timely distribution of advice based on analysis
+- disseminate - timely distribution of advice based on analysis

-feedback & evaluation - to determine usefulness
+- feedback & evaluation - to determine usefulness